 Financial planning doesn’t have to be complicated and exhausting – in fact, clarity in how and where you’re spending your money actually makes life a lot easier!
-Westoba’s Financial Advisor and Insurance Advisor, Dylan Asham, explains that financial planning isn’t just for those who are well established in their careers.
+Westoba’s Director of Financial Planning, Rhonda Oakden, explains that financial planning isn’t just for those who are well established in their careers.
 “Everyone benefits from thinking about their financial future, whether you’re just starting out in your career or you’re thinking about retirement.
 My role is to ensure that my members are clear about their goals, their options, and the direction of their financial future.”

 Just like a map makes the road trip a lot smoother, your financial plan makes achieving your goals feasible.
 When it comes to creating your financial roadmap, there are four cornerstones that you should keep in mind.